General terms and conditions oe service GmbH

 (a) Registration of the customer on available portals

-(d) Information retrieval (repair manuals, service history, etc) (by individual order)
+(d) Information retrieval (repair manuals, service history, etc) (by individual order).

 3.2 Newly added online portals

-3.3 Necessary changes or additions to the service
+3.3 Necessary Changes or Additions to the Service

 4. prerequisite for the provision of the service

-(e) any existing access data of the customer to (individual) online portals are issued to the provider for uniform administration;
+(e) any existing access data of the Customer to (individual) online portals are issued to the Provider for uniform administration;

-5. remuneration / remuneration and contract adjustment
+5. charge / charge and contract adjustment

 7. terms of payment / due date

-8 Warranty and liability
+8. warranty and liability